CenikLab/CenikLab.github.io/jobs.md

 #### Research Scientist Associate
 The Cenik Lab is looking to recruit a research scientist to join the lab.
 The purpose of the position is to perform molecular biology and cell culture experiments to assist with research on translation control in humans.
 Please apply through the [UT Austin website](https://utdirect.utexas.edu/apps/hr/jobs/nlogon/180710024216).

+ &nbsp;

+#### Undergraduate Students
+We are looking for undergraduate students who are interested in doing computational projects.
+This is a good opportunity to learn and practice bioinformatics, programming and statistics.
+Please send an email to Can Cenik if you are interested.